Brexit and Immigration Germany - UPDATE

 Britons and their non-European family members will automatically lose their freedom of movement as soon as BREXIT comes into effect because they no longer belong to the European Union.
 At first glance, this sounds harsh but there is a solution at hand.
 The persons here now on a temporary as well as a permanent status will not automatically become illegal!
 Pursuant to §11 III FreizügG these persons living here previously shall retain their legal status – as is.

-Persons living here for more than five years will continue to have their permanent residency.
+Persons living here for more than five years will continue with permanent residency, a.k.a. settlement permit.
 Such British subjects having residence for less than five years will be treated as if they had had a (temporary) residence permit all along.
 So far, there is no reason to worry.
 However, the devil is in the details...
 Do not forget, we are talking of an event to happen on March 29, 2019!

 Temporary Residence Permit